SIJABULILE-NCUBE/CDV01_Career_Goals_Reflection_SIJNCU25575_PTO2508_A_SIJABULILE-NCUBE_CDV01/README.md

 1. **Industries and Roles Explored**:

-    - List the industries or roles you have researched.
+    - List the industries or roles you have researched!

 As a beginner in Software Development, I’ve started exploring various roles and industries that are open to entry-level professionals or career changers.
 So far, I’ve researched the following: